 The Lakeland Sinfonia Concert Society

-Bringing high-quality classical orchestral music to Kendal for 50 years
+Bringing high-quality classical orchestral music to Kendal for over 50 years

 Each season, from October to April, the Society stages a series of eight live classical orchestral concerts, typically featuring five orchestras – The Hallé, the Royal Northern Sinfonia, the Lakeland Sinfonia, and other orchestras that vary from season to season.

 The Lakeland Sinfonia, which is the Society’s own orchestra, plays two of the season’s concerts.
 The players, who are musicians drawn from across the north-west of England, greatly appreciate the opportunity to play with internationally renowned conductors and soloists – such an opportunity is not available elsewhere in the area.
 The orchestra is managed by Peter Crompton who is also the librarian, the Leader is violinist Martin Hughes, and Wyn Davies is a frequent conductor.
-The Society’s President is John Summers, CEO of the Hallé.
+The Society’s President is Thorben Dittes, Artistic Director of the Royal Northern Sinfonia.

 The BBC Philharmonic came for the first time in 1984, and their concerts were broadcast live on BBC Radio 3.
 Nowadays the orchestra still records its concerts in the Westmorland Hall for future broadcasting.
 The Hallé first played for us in 1989.

 Many well-known artists have graced our stage, some in the early stages of their careers: Dimitri Alexeev, Imogen Cooper, Emma Johnson, Nigel Kennedy, Julian Lloyd Webber, Christina Ortiz, Maxim Vengerov and Simon Rattle.
 More recently we have given performing opportunities to Alina Ibragimova, Giovanni Guzzo, Robin Ticciati, Garry Walker, Sam Boden, Alexei Ogrintchouk and Elena Urioste, all of whom are now carving out careers on the international stage.

 Over the last few years well-established performers such as Freddy Kempf, Nicola Benedetti, Angela Hewitt, Julian Bliss, Tasmin Little, Jennifer Pike, Alessandro Taverna, Andrew Gourlay, Julian Rachlin and Thomas Zehetmair have all brought great pleasure to our audiences with their expert music-making.
-And local superstar saxophonist Jess Gillam is sure to bring the house down when she joins The Hallé at the Westmorland Hall in January 2020.
+And local superstar saxophonist Jess Gillam brought the house down when she joined The Hallé at the Westmorland Hall in January 2020.